Article first published December 2018, updated September 2019

 Who doesn’t want to feel appreciated?
 Who doesn’t love special gifts?
 Instead of asking for things in your nonprofit email subject lines, consider ways you can give back to your generous donors.
-After all, you wouldn’t be here without them.

 8. World Wildlife Foundation: Ready to change the future?

 It’s always amazing to feel like you’re a part of something bigger than yourself.
 This email from the World Wildlife Foundation immediately inspires readers to take action for the greater good.